masupert/BeyondTheTorchlight/04 - Character Creation.md

 ## Special Skills
 As characters become successful in their adventures they may acquire up to two weapon, potion or magic skills to increase their proficiency.

+`Need to define how this occur mechanically.
+Is it that they gain a skill if they have a critical hit on the killing blow of a creature? `